nancchan/saas-customer-onboarding-support-simulation/README.md

 ## 💡 Project Story

-This project simulates a real-world SaaS customer data platform used for onboarding, CRM synchronization, and reporting.
+This project simulates a production SaaS customer data platform where I acted as a Technical Support / Operations Engineer responsible for investigating and resolving data, API, and CRM integration failures.

-It demonstrates how Support Engineers and Implementation Specialists troubleshoot system issues across multiple layers.

-The focus is on system behavior, debugging, and operational thinking — not just writing queries.
+The focus is system behavior, debugging, and operational thinking across multiple layers — not just writing queries.

 ---